keybittech/awayto/README.md

 ```

 ### useComponents
 `useComponents` takes advantage of [React.lazy](https://reactjs.org/docs/code-splitting.html#reactlazy) as well as the [Proxy API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-By combining these functionalities, we end up with a tool that seamlessly meshes with expanding and changing codebases.
+By combining these functionalities, we end up with a tool that makes it easy to work in an expanding and quickly changing code base.

 As new files are added to the project while the developer is working, they will be automatically discovered and made lazily available through `useComponents`.
 The only need is to refresh the browser page once the component has been added to the render cycle.
 If the developer tries to destructure a component that does not exist in the group of lazy loaded components, `useComponents` will return an empty `div`.
 This is configurable.